karakulahg/TEffectR/README.md

 ```

-2. Download the most recent RepeatMasker [annotation file](http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html)
+2. Download the most recent RepeatMasker [annotation file](http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html) of the organism of interest.

-3. Read the downloaded annotation file and parse it for the downstream analysis.
+3. The following function takes RepeatMasker annotation file as input and extracts the genomic location of each TE along with repeat class and family information.
+The output of rm_format() function is used while searching TEs that are located in the upstream region of the genes of interest.
 In our case, we use hg38 assembly:
 ```

 repeatmasker.annotation <- TEffectR::rm_format(filepath = "~/Path2Directory/hg38.fa.out.gz" )